 There are many DNA testing companies.
 Each has various ways that they process your DNA.
 Some of them also compile a list of people who share your DNA.
 These lists can help you determine your genetic DNA cousins and family you never knew you had.
 Genetic genealogy is an opportunity to travel the journey of a lifetime!

-Learn more about DNA testing during our What’s in Your DNA? workshop on Nov 17 & 18.
+Learn more about DNA testing during our What’s in Your DNA? workshop on Nov 17 & 18, 2018.
 Attend one or both days of this two-day workshop for a comprehensive look at DNA testing and your genealogy.
 National genealogist and private investigator Kathleen Brandt is our featured presenter.
-Brand has researched for PBS Finding Your Roots and the History Channel.
+Brandt has researched for PBS Finding Your Roots and the History Channel.